slowback1/svelte-starter-kit/README.md

 CMD ["node", "build"]
 ```

+A few things to note:
-Note that this exposes a different port (3000) than the static site build, so if you have any existing deployments, you may need to update the networking to accommodate this.
+* This exposes a different port (3000) than the static site build, so if you have any existing deployments, you may need to update the networking to accommodate this.
+* If you have any bind mounts (for runtime config, for example), you will need to update these.
+For bind mounting the `config.json` file included in this starter kit, you would need to mount that to `/build/client/config/config.json`